Dev Life

 '{{range .}}{{if eq .defaultBranchRef.target.history.totalCount .parent.defaultBranchRef.target.history.totalCount}}{{.name}}{{"\n"}}{{end}}{{end}}' > forks_vacios.txt

-5. Browser & Mental Focus
+5. Browser and Focus

-Clean the extensions
+Clean your extensions

-Organize Bookmarks
+Organize your Bookmarks

-• AI & Engineering Mindset
+• AI & Engineering

-• Dev Learning
+• Learning

 • Tools & Productivity

-YouTube Feed
+Clean your YouTube Feed

 Happy cleaning and happy coding!